 The sixth generation Passat has a handsome interior from the traditional conservative German playbook.
 This means the leather and wood grain are high quality, but the layout of the interior is not as flashy and slick as some competitors, such as the Honda Accord.
 If you can live with a more sedate interior design, it really does have some nice pluses.
 Yes, the Passat offers a huge sunroof, and iPod compatible Media Device Interface, but so does the competition.

 VW changes things up with available paddle shifters (just try and find those on newer Malibus!) and a very impressive Fender premium audio system.
 Of course, all of this is integrated into the overall interior design, a difference you can truly feel in the ergonomics.
+The 2015 Passat offers plenty of storage space with 15.9 cubic feet of cargo room making it practical and stylish.

 Although there are a multitude of options available, the Passat needs them all to fend off the massive horde of midsize competitors.
 This is the largest car market segment in the US, with the leading Toyota Camry selling over 400,000 units in 2013.
 Each competitor brings something different to the table.
 The Mazda 6 and Ford Fusion offer attractive exteriors and sporty handling.
 The Camry and Accord are rock-solid and reliable, and even the Hyundai Sonata and Kia Optima have evolved to become worthy competitors in this class.
 However, if you are looking for a quiet, polished interior, with smooth driving dynamics, consider the Volkswagen Passat.